kirlf/CSP/FEC/README.md

 As how much farther certain algorithm separates code words is so much stronger noise immunity.

-For the binary codes minimum distance between the all code words named **Hamming distance**.
+Minimum distance between all of the code words is named **Hamming distance** in case of binary codes .

 ![examp2](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/FECexamp2.png)

 As larger certain algorithm provides **dmin**  is so much stronger noise immunity [1, p.23].

-Firstly, the channel codes can be classified by error detection and error correction capabolities:
+Firstly, the channel codes can be classified by error detection and error correction capabilities:
 ![class1](https://raw.githubusercontent.com/kirlf/CSP/master/FEC/assets/harq.png)

 Secondly, they can be classified as block and continious codes: